 - be available to advise and consult on key organizational changes and to counsel on corporate issues;

-Annually, all Directors shall be provided with a schedule identifying all regularly scheduled Board and committee meetings for the current and the next succeeding year.
+Annually, all Directors shall be provided with a schedule identifying all regularly scheduled Board and committee meetings for the next succeeding year, and as soon as practicable, for the second succeeding year.
 There will generally be six regularly scheduled meetings of the Board each year.
 At least once per year, the Independent Directors shall meet in executive session.

-Minutes of all Board and committee meetings shall be sent to all Directors unless it is legally required that such minutes be kept confidential or such minutes relate to a matter in which a Director has a personal interest.
+Minutes of all Board and Committee meetings shall be sent to all Directors unless it is legally required that such minutes be kept confidential or such minutes relate to a matter in which a Director has a personal interest.

-The committee structure of the Board shall be reviewed annually.
-The Board will have Audit, Risk, Compliance and Fiduciary Committees.
+The Committee structure of the Board shall be reviewed annually.
+The Board will have Audit, Risk and Chairman's Committees.
+Additionally, the HNAH Board will also have the Nominating and Governance and Compliance Committees and the HSBC USA Inc. and HSBC Bank USA, N.A.
+Boards will also have the Fiduciary and Compliance Committees.
 The Board may also appoint other ad hoc committees for limited purposes and duration as it deems appropriate.
-The Secretary and the Chairman, in consultation with the CEO, shall make recommendations to the Board regarding membership on the committees.
-The Board will appoint and remove all committee members and the Chair of each committee.
+The Corporate Secretary and the Chairman, in consultation with the CEO, shall make recommendations to the Board regarding membership on the Committees.
+The Board will appoint and remove all Committee members and the Chair of each Committee.

-The Chair of each committee, in consultation with committee members and senior management of the Corporation will determine the frequency and length of the meetings of the committee.
+The Chair of each Committee, in consultation with Committee members and senior management of the Corporation will determine the frequency and length of the meetings of the Committee.

 Access to Senior Management and Independent Advisors

 Directors shall have free and full access to senior management and other employees of the Corporation.
-The CEO or Secretary may assist in arranging any contacts or meetings at a Director's request.
+The CEO or Corporate Secretary may assist in arranging any contacts or meetings at a Director's request.

-The Board and its committees shall have the right at any time to retain independent outside financial, legal or other advisors and any expenses related thereto will be the responsibility of the Corporation.
+The Board and its Committees shall have the right at any time to retain independent outside financial, legal or other advisors and any expenses related thereto will be the responsibility of the Corporation.